 Why are obese people reluctant to try HIIT after they learn about it?

-Their reluctance comes not from their dislike of anything that promotes good health and fitness, but from concerns that their body simply will not be able to take the stress.
+For some, their reluctance comes not from a dislike of anything that promotes good health and fitness, but from concerns that their body simply will not be able to take the stress.

 They don’t want to pass out or have a heart attack, which is a major concern for people who are seriously out of shape.